Nauru travel guide

 Entry to Nauru

-Nauru authorities are requesting all persons to consider whether travel to Nauru is necessary and all persons are asked to cancel or postpone any non-essential travel to Nauru.
+Nauru authorities are requesting all people to consider whether travel to Nauru is necessary and all people are asked to cancel or postpone any non-essential travel to Nauru.

 Testing / screening on arrival